jatin-code21/Mini-Project/README.md

-# Mini-Project This is PRatik Oza
+# Mini-Project This is PRatik Oza kjkhh